top of page

 Anchor 5

-Some people believe that sexual violence does not happen in their community, or that it only impacts the individuals involved.
-Sexual violence has been described as a silent epidemic; there is a disparity in the number of sexual assaults reported and the number of sexual assaults that occur leading people to believe sexual violence is not a problem in their community.
+Some people believe that gender-based violence does not happen in their community, or that it only impacts the individuals involved.
+Sexual violence, domestic violence, and stalking has been described as a silent epidemic; for instance, there is a disparity in the number of sexual reported and the number of sexual assaults that occur leading people to believe sexual violence is not a problem in their community.
 The National Intimate Partner and Sexual Violence Survey (NISVS) determines that sexual violence is a widespread problem in our country and in our state.

-Sexual violence impacts more than the survivor; it tears at the fabric of community well-being.
-With the knowledge that sexual violence oftentimes is not reported, consider that some of your neighbors, friends or family members may be coping with sexual violence at this moment.
-Think about how we can make our communities an accepting environment for survivors and a safe home that will not tolerate sexual violence is any way.
-Check out the NISVS 2014 Fact Sheet here
+Gender-based violence impacts more than the survivor; it tears at the fabric of community well-being.
+With the knowledge that these acts of violence oftentimes are not reported, consider that some of your neighbors, friends or family members may be coping with gender-based violence at this moment.
+Think about how we can make our communities an accepting environment for survivors and a safe home that will not tolerate gender-based violence is any way.
+Check out the NISVS 2017 Fact Sheet here

 X